|Baton Rouge School of Court Reporting|

 Each phase of speedbuilding is designed to incorporate and build upon the

-reporting profession as they progress through the different levels.
+previous level.
 Each level requires mastery of the

 preceding level and is designed to challenge the student to reach for greater